vandrav/kvm_raspberrypi/README.md

   * `--vcpus 2`: Allocates 1 virtual CPU cores.
   * `--arch aarch64`: **(Critical)** Tells KVM to create an ARM64 machine.
   * `--boot uefi`: **(Critical)** Tells the VM to use the ARM UEFI firmware.
+  * `--import ells virt-install to skip the operating system installation step.Instead of booting from an ISO file or network installer, it assumes the disk image you are providing (the .qcow2 file) is already a pre-installed, bootable system.`
   * `--disk ...`: We specify the disk we just prepared and add `--import` to tell KVM it's a pre-installed image.
   * `--graphics none`: This creates a truly headless VM with no VNC or graphical console.
   * `--cloud-init ssh-key=...`: This is the magic.
 It tells `cloud-init` inside the VM to add your public SSH key to the authorized users.